selfdriven-foundation/selfdriven-health/docs/pages/organisation-opportunity.md

 - **Initial Founding Members (8)**
     - $50,000 commitment:
-        - hospitals (4)
+        - hospitals (3)
         - family offices (3)
         - beHub - Liz (1) - $ as investmemt to date.
+        - selfdriven Foundation - $ as resources, team
     - $350,000 (7x$50,000) for year 1 set up:
         - $50,000 to beHub app/data (inc entityOS.cloud service) access for founding hospitals.
         - $100,000 to Liz to run MBO
-        - $100,000 expenses
+        - $50,000 expenses
+        - $50,000 grants for associates - initially
         - $100,000 as base for 2026
     - Then annual membership:
         - from founding members ($25,000) and new members (with or without app/behub access)

 - **Associates (4)**
-    - selfdriven Foundation - Mark
+    - Healthcare Educator
+    - Healthcare Thought Leader
+    - Health Care Policy Adviser
+    - Futurist / Technologist

 - **Services**
     - Research
+        - Now (Practical)
+        - Future
     - Engagement
         - Facilitate a Community of Practice
     - Services